A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Machine Learning and Deep Learning-Based Systems for Bearing Fault Detection

+This architecture adapts the SDLM by utilizing its initial layers up to the GAP layer as a convolutional neural network backbone (CNN backbone).
+The Semi-SDLM incorporates a triplet-based network, sharing this backbone, to learn from anchor, positive, and negative data inputs, illustrated in Fig.~\ref{fig:dl_02}.

+The output feature maps from the CNN backbone serve as embeddings, which are subjected to two distinct loss functions.
+First, the Cross-Entropy loss (Equation (\ref{eq1})) classifies the embeddings into specific categories.
+Second, the Triplet loss~\citep{schroff2015facenet} is employed to maximize the distances between negative embeddings and groups of positive and anchor embeddings.
+For a batch of training samples indexed by $i$, the Triplet loss is formulated as:

-where $\mathbf{X}^{a}_{i}$, $\mathbf{X}^{p}_{i}$, and $\mathbf{X}^{n}_{i}$ represent embedding vectors from anchor, positive, and negative samples, respectively, where $i$ denotes the index for each number of training samples (batch size).
-The Euclidean distance~\cite{lele1993euclidean} between embedding vectors from anchor and positive is denoted by $d^2(\mathbf{X}^{a}_i, \mathbf{X}^{p}_i)$, and $d^2(\mathbf{X}^{a}_i, \mathbf{X}^{n}_i)$ for the Euclidean distance between embedding vectors from anchor and negative.
-Additionally, $m$ represents a margin value used to enforce a minimum distance between positive pairs and negative pairs.
-The final loss function for training the proposed model, which combines the Cross-Entropy loss and Triplet loss, is described as follows:
+Here, $\mathbf{X}^{a}_{i}$, $\mathbf{X}^{p}_{i}$, and $\mathbf{X}^{n}_{i}$ denote embedding vectors from anchor, positive, and negative samples respectively, and $d^2(\mathbf{X}^{a}_i, \mathbf{X}^{p}_i)$ and $d^2(\mathbf{X}^{a}_i, \mathbf{X}^{n}_i)$ represent Euclidean distances between these embeddings.
+The margin $m$ enforces a minimum separation between positive and negative pairs. $n$ represents the number of triplets (anchor, positive, negative samples) considered in each training batch.
+The final loss function for training the Semi-SDLM, combining Cross-Entropy and Triplet losses, is:

-As we use two loss functions of Cross-Entropy and Triplet, we refer the second deep neural network to as the semi-supervised deep learning model (S-SDLM).